 About Dr. Nick

-Randy D. Nichols is Assistant Professor of Communication at Limestone College where he serves as Chair of the Department of Communications.
+Randy D. Nichols is Associate Professor of Communication at Limestone College where he serves as Chair of the Department of Communications.

 Dr. Nichols holds the B.A. in Pastoral Theology from Southeastern University, the M.A. in English Literature from Rutgers University, and the Ph.D. in Rhetorics, Communication and Information Design from Clemson University, where he led the international Cultural Literacies Across Media course.